 Leora Goff, of rural Melville Township, Audubon County, was the oldest of ten children.
 She wasn’t allowed to attend high school.
 She was needed at home to help her mother, at least until she got married and started her own home.

-The Baughman Adjustable Tailor System including learning to draft patterns, in addition to using a sewing machine, handwork, and fabrics.
-Mrs. Connrardy, the wife of John B. Connrandy–a German immigrant who served in the Civil War and been elected Audubon County Sheriff twice, returned to Chicago occasionally for a refresher course.
+The Baughman Adjustable Tailor System included learning to draft patterns, in addition to using a sewing machine, handwork, and fabrics.
+Mrs. Connrardy, the wife of John B. Connrardy–a German immigrant who had served in the Civil War and been elected Audubon County Sheriff twice, returned to Chicago occasionally for a refresher course.

-Leora Goff attended with her friend Katherine “Katie” Dutler from in April and May, 1910.
+Leora Goff was allowed to attend a six-weeks class with her friend Katherine “Katie” Dutler the spring of 1910.
 Katie’s older sister had attended the school and people hired her to sew for them.
-They stayed and took their meals with Katie’s elderly German aunt and uncle Jake Engle, who had no children, in exchange for help with laundry, ironing, and other chores.
+The girls stayed and took their meals with Katie’s elderly German aunt and uncle Jake Engle, who had no children, in exchange for help with laundry, ironing, and other chores.

 Leora got quite a bit of mail while she was in Exira–at least twenty postcards from family and friends, and even a couple of boyfriends–Guy somebody and Carles or Carlos Ross.